KazuCocoa/trySwiftTokyo2017/kazuaki-matsuo-en.md

   (internal) sorce code => |app| <= (externl) users

 We approached to make the app testable from two aspects, internal and external.
-"Internal" means product source code side.
+"Internal" means production code side.
 "External" means end-user and GUI side.

 # Make checkable from external to internal